bpf-endeavor/bpf-app-offload-measurement/docs/measurement_plan.md

         - bpf_loop
         - sk_skb
-    + In new versions of kernel, the interrupts are not disabled when running eBPF program.
-I think I observed some concurrency issue even with a single core running the eBPF program.
+    + In new versions of kernel, the interrupts are not disabled when running eBPF programs.
+I think I observed some concurrency issues even with a single core running the eBPF program.
 Need to investigate it more.
 - Offloading to eBPF is seen as compliant with legacy Linux configuration and application, but is it true?